dasch-swiss/dsp-api/docs/src/sphinx/03-knora-api-server/api_v2/ontology-information.rst

     HTTP GET to http://host/v2/ontologies/metadata

-The response is in the default API v2 schema.
+The response is in the complex API v2 schema.
 Sample response:

 .. code-block:: jsonld